 This briefing paper explores the process of development of Codex guidelines for RUTF for children 6-59 months (IBFAN's concerns relate to children 6-36months).
-The briefing questions whether ready to use therapeutic foods (RUTFs) are the most appropriate food for the community management of Severe Acute Malnutrition (SAM) or Moderate Acute Malnutrition (MAM).
+The briefing questions whether ready to use therapeutic foods (RUTFs) are the most appropriate food for the treatment and community management of Severe Acute Malnutrition (SAM) or Moderate Acute Malnutrition (MAM).

-IBFAN is of the opinion that current evidence does not support the widespread use of RUTF products instead of locally sourced, culturally appropriate, bio-diverse foods for the community management of SAM or MAM and sees many risks in creating a Codex instrument for products intended for therapeutic use.
+IBFAN is of the opinion that current evidence does not support the widespread use of RUTF products instead of real food for the community management of SAM or MAM and sees many risks in creating a Codex instrument for products intended for therapeutic use.